Loading...

 As we reflect on Galatians 5:22-23, we see that the fruits of the Spirit—love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control—are not just personal virtues; they are the very heart of our calling as Christians.
 When we embrace...

-As we reflect on Romans 8:28, where Paul assures us, "And we know that in all things God works for the good of those who love him," we are drawn to the profound truth that God’s goodness is active in...
+As we reflect on Romans 8:28, where Paul assures us that "in all things God works for the good of those who love him," we are reminded that every moment in our lives, even the challenging ones, is infused with...

 As we consider Jesus’ command in Matthew 28:19-20 to go and make disciples, we often think of mission work as something that happens in distant lands or grand initiatives.
 But let’s imagine a more intimate setting—a local coffee shop.
 Picture...